DuckOfDoom/addons/_retail_/Interface/AddOns/GTFO/ReadMe.txt

 * Added SL spells for Sanctum of Domination
 * Added Burning Crusade spells for Hellfire Ramparts
 * Added Burning Crusade spells for Arcatraz

+4.63.5
+* Added SL spells for Tazavesh, the Veiled Market

+4.63.6
+* Fixed SL spells for Tazavesh, the Veiled Market
+* Added SL spells for Tazavesh, the Veiled Market